Create UMI Reads from Grouped Reads

-The tool Create UMI Reads from Grouped Reads generates a single consensus read, called a UMI read, from reads which have the same UMI, and places the UMI read in a read mapping at the location of the original reads.
+The tool Create UMI Reads from Grouped Reads generates a single consensus read, called a UMI read, from reads which belong to the same group, as determined by the Calculate Unique Molecular Index Groups tool.
+The consensus reads are placed in a read mapping at the location of the original reads.
 Therefore, the output of the tool is a read mapping of generated UMI reads.

 The tool can be found in the Toolbox here: